danielah05/mwl2bin/readme.md

 4. just copy the "lvl" folder into the main directoy of the dissasembly and compile the rom.
 ### what is currently not supported?
 1. changing the background tiles
-2. fully functional screen exits (currently being worked on, check out mwl2bin-experimental.py)
-3. main/midway/secondary entrances
+2. main/midway/secondary entrances
-4. possibly other stuff i do not know about
+3. possibly other stuff i do not know about

 everything else like swapping gfx, music, palettes etc is supported.
 ### my game is crashing after importing the level, what does that mean?